Gasoline fuels comeback for China's electric car maker BYD

-SHANGHAI (Reuters) - BYD Co Ltd (1211.HK) (002594.SZ), the Warren Buffett-backed company best known for electric cars, is in the midst of a revival thanks to traditional gasoline-fueled vehicles.
+SHANGHAI, Aug 25 (Reuters) - BYD Co Ltd , the Warren Buffett-backed company best known for electric cars, is in the midst of a revival thanks to traditional gasoline-fueled vehicles.

 Its car sales jumped 25 percent to more than 250,000 units in the first six months of this year, outpacing China’s overall auto market growth rate of 11 percent.
 The vast majority of those were gasoline-powered, not electric.